 Why is Integrated Tick Management (ITM) the Right Approach?

 Virtually every person who has enjoyed the outdoors has had to contend with ticks at some point.
 On one level, ticks are a basic nuisance.
-On a higher level, they are the principle arthropod of vector-borne diseases in North America.
-For this reason, it is vital to take a proactive approach to preventing and controlling serious tick-borne diseases such as Lyme disease, Rocky Mountain spotted fever, ehrlichiosis, and babesioses.
+On a higher level, they are the principal arthropod of vector-borne diseases in North America.
+For this reason, it is vital to take a proactive approach to prevent and control serious tick-borne diseases such as Lyme disease, Rocky Mountain spotted fever, ehrlichiosis, and babesiosis.

 Important Steps to Understanding the Tick Population in an Area

 VDCI believes that any Integrated Tick Management program should strive to control the local population of ticks with minimal impact on the environment and non-target organisms and simultaneously reduce the risk of tick-borne disease transmission.

 Educational materials that are readily available to the public should detail the various ways people can limit tick exposure and should include information on personal protection as well as awareness and disease information.

 The cornerstone of any successful ITM program is surveillance.
 Identification of tick species and knowledge of their bionomics focuses control efforts on the areas of concern.
 After surveillance of the tick and host populations in an area, an accurate picture of the vector dynamics can be developed.